drexed/lite-ruby/docs/ENUMERABLE.md

 `take_last_if`
 ------
-returns the last number of elements of a collection while it meets a criteria.
+Returns the last number of elements of a collection while it meets a criteria.

 ```ruby
 [].take_last_if(&:odd?)        #=> []